dtfrees/freebairnsmith-dylan_homework-03/README.md

-# ENVS 193DS Workshop 8/Homework 3 repository
+# ENVS 193DS Homework 3
 ## Spring 2024
+## By Dylan Freebairn-Smith

-# General information
+# General Info

-**Description**: repo for Workshop 8 that provides the foundation for Homework 3
+**Description**: This is my final homework assignment of the Spring 2024 Statistsics for Environmental Data Science.

-**Research focus**: examining effects of specific leaf area (mm^2^/g), water treatment (well-watered or drought-stressed), and species on plant mass
+**Research focus**: examining effects of specific leaf area (mm^2^/g), water treatment (well-watered or drought-stressed), and species on total plant mass based on data from a study done at UCLA.

 **Data source**: Valliere, Justin; Zhang, Jacqueline; Sharifi, M.; Rundel, Philip (2019).
 Data from: Can we condition native plants to increase drought tolerance and improve restoration success?
 [Dataset].
 Dryad. https://doi.org/10.5061/dryad.v0861f7